itsjavi/mediatidy/README.md

 ## Features

-- Organizes media (images and videos) by year, month and day folders.
+- Organizes media (images and videos) by year and month folders.
-- Extracts metadata like EXIF and XMP in separated JSON files.
+- Extracts metadata like EXIF and XMP into separated JSON files.
-- Detects duplicates and avoids using them, having priority the older files to be less destructive.
+- Detects duplicates (by comparing file checksum) and skips moving/copying them.
 - Normalizes the file names.
 - Fixes file creation time, by using the one in the metadata if available.